-C:\> realserv -e

-C:\> realserv -s
+C:\> realserv -e C:\> realserv -s

-Note: On this release, this will log off all users of all databases.
+This will log off all users from all databases.

 - 4. Use tlmenu from the command prompt to setup the database for Transaction Logging or Failsafe (refer to the Resilience section of the on-line documentation for details). - 5.
 Set up the accounts and files for transaction handling by running TL-SET-LOG-STATUS from TCL - 6.
 Transaction Logging can now be started.